Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: The pNML learner for over-parameterized linear regression

-\end{lemma} \begin{proof} The proof is given in \appref{appendix:lambda_lower_bound}. \end{proof} When $y$ equals the MN solution prediction, the regularization factor is 0.
-As $y$ deviates from the MN learner prediction, the regularization factor that is needed to fulfill \eqref{eq:genie_norm_constraint} increases.
+\end{lemma} \begin{proof} The proof is given in \appref{appendix:lambda_lower_bound}. \end{proof} When $y$ equals the MN solution prediction $x^\top \theta_N^*$, the regularization term is zero.
+As $y$ deviates from the MN solution prediction, the $\lambda$ that is needed to fulfill the norm constraint increases.
+This implies that the pNML probability assignment is maximal for the MN prediction and is symmetric around it.